nest-desktop/nest-desktop/docs/developer/stages/preparation.rst

 You can install these requirements in the host system.

-However, we prefer to use a Apptainer container and leave the host system unchanged.
+However, we prefer to use an Apptainer container and leave the host system unchanged.
-For this, we prepared a Apptainer recipe that build a container with the required packages for the development.
+For this, we prepared a Apptainer recipe that builds a container with the required packages for the development.

 |